Phixyn/PhinyxEngine/README.md

 ## Example Game

 The source code for an example game implementation can be found in the `ExampleGame` folder.
 The executable for the game, along with all needed assets to run it, can be found in the project's [Releases](https://github.com/IMDCGP207-1617/game-engine-implementation-Phixyn/releases).
 Please download the latest zip file from there and extract it to a folder.
 Run the `.exe` to run it.
+This zip file is now also in the repository.

 ## Project Dependencies